abhiwand/atk/python/intelanalytics/doc/source/ds_strt.rst

 The Intel® Data Platform: Analytics Toolkit is a scalable database and analytics tool for examining and analyzing "Big Data."
 The Analytics Toolkit gives data scientists the tools to take raw data, clean it appropriately, build graphs, examine the relationships between data, and view the data in different ways.
-The Intel Data Platform: Analytics Toolkit includes powerful algorithms for transforming your data and a built-in graph database allows you to examine your data and run analytic tools on it.
+The Analytics Toolkit includes powerful algorithms for transforming your data and a built-in graph database allows you to examine your data and run analytic tools on it.
 The interface to the data is through a Python programmatic interface where data scientists will be able to iteratively manage data, features, graphs,  models, results and visualizations.